sungheeyun/sungheeyun.github.io/_posts/2025-08-19-KST bio medical industry revolution.markdown

 **Cross-Domain Knowledge Transfer**
 &ndash;
-The mathematical foundations I learned in convex optimization at Stanford University—the same principles underlying modern AI—can now be applied directly to biological systems.
+The mathematical foundations I learned in Convex Optimization at Stanford University—the same principles underlying modern AI—can now be applied directly to biological systems.
 The optimization problems we solved in semiconductor design translate remarkably well to protein folding and drug discovery challenges.

 **Hardware Acceleration**
 &ndash;